n8willis/opentype-shaping-documents/opentype-shaping-malayalam.md

 treatment.
 Malayalam differs from many Indic scripts in that "Reph" usage is rare in the modern orthography.

-In word-initial positions, a "Ra,Halant" sequence is replaced by a dead-consonant form, "Chillu R".
+In word-initial positions, a "Ra,Halant" sequence is typically replaced by a dead-consonant form, "Chillu R".

 <!--- Check this --->
 <!--- Check this --->